argots/stencil/README.md

 1. **Strong Isolation:**  Stencil recipes cannot modify any files or the environment outside a workspace.
 This includes any tools (including language environments).
-This has the side-effect that tool-chains are duplicated but the expliclit tradeoff is that clean isolation and worth it to avoid the complexity and unpredictability of shared tools.
+This has the side-effect that tool-chains are duplicated but the expliclit tradeoff is we getclean isolation and avoid the complexity and unpredictability of shared tools.
 At some point, Stencil may get smart enough to use [Content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) techniques.